Earth Talks

 Climate Change in Philadelphia

-As 2021’s Hurricane Ida showed us, climate change is already happening in Philadelphia as our climate gets hotter, wetter, and decidedly weirder.
+In recent years, our region has been hit by an epic drought, heat waves, wildfire smoke, even flooding from 1,000-year storms.
+Yes, climate change is already happening in the Philadelphia region as our climate gets hotter, wetter, and decidedly weirder.
 But what's the evidence for climate change locally?
 What are the trends in temperature and rainfall?
-You’ll not only be surprised by the data, but motivated to find solutions.
+And what does the data say?
+You’ll not only be surprised but motivated to find solutions.
 In this must-see lecture, Mike walks you through the science, carefully answering your questions while weaving in politics, pop culture, and even a pop quiz.

 The Healing Power of Nature